deelonleem/Kattis-Solutions/README.md

 # Kattis-Solutions
-My personal solutions for coding problems on the website https://open.kattis.com/
+My personal solutions for coding problems on the website https://open.kattis.com/.
+All solutions are written in Java.